JSarasua/Guildhall/mp2.a07.md

           return an edge with the start and end point being the same.
 - [x] Apply Impulse using contact points
     - [x] Calculate impulse using the center of the contact edge.
-    - [-] When applying impulse, use the point on the edge closest to each body's center of mass.
+    - [x] When applying impulse, use the point on the edge closest to each body's center of mass.
-	**I tried applying impulse at the center of mass, and it appeared there was no change, so I took it out.
-- [-] To make friction/bounce more stable - calculate normal impulse first, apply it, and then generate tangent impulse, and apply it.
+- [x] To make friction/bounce more stable - calculate normal impulse first, apply it, and then generate tangent impulse, and apply it.

-**Normal can sometimes flip, but it doesn't cause any obvious problem This only happens when the normal is very small **Jitters
+**Normal can sometimes flip, but it doesn't cause any obvious problem This only happens when the normal is very small
+	* This can only be seen with debug drawing
+**Jitters